MAIN COURSES

 Directions

-• Preheat oven to 350 degrees Farenheit.
+• Preheat oven to 350°(F).
 Add appx.
-2 tbsp salt to 3 qts water and bring to a boil.
-Cook pasta until al dente, then drain and add back to empty pot.
-Add sauce and mix thoroughly.
+2-3 tbsp salt to 6 quarts of water and bring to a boil.
+Cook pasta until just shy of al dente, then drain and add back to the empty pot.
+Add the sauce and mix thoroughly.